-Covert Surveillance is surveillance carried out in manner calculated to ensure that subjects are unaware that it is or may be taking place.
+• "Surveillance is covert if, and only if, it is carried out in a manner that is calculated to ensure that persons who are subject to the surveillance are unaware that it is or may be taking place".

 Covert Surveillance involves the systematic surveillance of an individual.
-The everyday functions of law enforcement will not usually involve covert surveillance.
+The everyday investigatory and regulatory functions of a local authority will not usually involve covert surveillance.

-2.2 Confidential Material
+2.4 Confidential Material